Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 33. Negotiating Roles

-Different people in a negotiating team can have different roles such as primary negotiator, Kinetic and paralanguage expert, etc.
+This refers to the different people in a negotiating team can have different roles such as primary negotiator, Kinetic and paralanguage expert, etc. Common roles include the leader, analyst, and influencer.

 34. No-oriented questions

-These are questions that are designed to draw out “no’ as an answer from the other party.
+These are questions that are designed to draw out “no’ as an answer from the other party to make them feel in control.
+This eases up pressure and makes them feel more comfortable.

 35. Non-verbal cues

-Body language gives away how a person is feeling and what s/he is thinking.
+These are the body language signs give away how a person is feeling and what s/he is thinking.
 This is closely related to kinesics.
+Examples include facial expressions, gestures, tone of voice, and eye contact that convey emotions, attitudes, or intentions without words.

 36. Offer

-To provide a term or condition for an agreement you are willing to be bound to.
+This is a proposal to provide a term or condition for an agreement you are willing to be bound to.
+Often, it is called the starting point toward a potential agreement.

 37. Package